Khalididies/Drawing-images-using-Pixels/README.md

 # Drawing-images-using-shapes
-the main aim of this project is to recreate image using moving shapes ( objects )
+the main aim of this project is to recreate image using moving Pixels ( objects )

 sound intresting , let's get to the pictures!!
 ## Inspired by